adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #5 Added Pusher-Code for book-notes section so that component updates without re-rendering also when a new note is add.

 #6 Going to re-desing the U.I. after learning some U.I.
-Basics
+Basics.

+#7 Need to push the new back-end and front-end to heroku and firebase respectively